 Call Our Roseville and Sacramento Real Estate Nondisclosure Disputes Attorney for a Consultation

 If you believe that you purchased a commercial or residential property and the seller or their agent failed to disclose known defects or material facts, contact our experienced Roseville and Sacramento real estate nondisclosure disputes attorney.
-Call NewPoint Law Group at 1-800-358-0305 to schedule your legal consultation.
+Call us at the NewPoint Law Group, LLP, at 800-358-0305 to schedule your legal consultation or reach out online.